-Generally speaking, the Ingram-Ward Thin Section Cut-Off Saws are relatively maintenance-free.
-If kept clean and not abused, they will produce excellent thin sections for many years, requiring only periodic replacement of diamond saw blades as use demands.
+Generally speaking, the Ingram-Ward Thin Section machines are relatively maintenance-free.
+If kept clean and not abused, they will produce excellent thin sections for many years, requiring only periodic replacement of diamond saw blades and diamond cup wheels as use demands.
 Follow these few basic procedures to assure quality thin section production and to help maintain equipment operating efficiency and condition: